gvisoc/python-project-template/README.md

 flake8...................................................................Passed
 ```

-**The commit was aborted**, as Black failed.
+**The commit was abandoned**, as Black failed.
 However, it reformatted `hello.py` and that made Flake8 to pass.
 If you now open it, you'll see that the code has changed back to the original content:

 ```Python
 def inc(i):